Buying VS Renting Skis: Unbiased Pros & Cons

 If you travel by car then this won’t be an issue for you, just make sure your car boot will fit multiple skis and passengers at once.

-Benefits of just buying boots.
+Benefits of just buying boots

+Many skiers and boarders own their own boots because of the hassles of transportation and then rent skis at their destination.
 By owning your own high-quality boots, you can then hire the latest skis each year without paying for the cost of transport.

 The inner lining of the boot then molds to your feet as you’ll be the only one wearing them, unlike the boots of rental shops that are compressed at every angle.

 Most boots will fit most skis but check with your rental shop first and they can advise what skis they have on offer for you.
+You can pre-book skis at some shops, to avoid them being out of stock when you arrive.

-Reasons to rent skis.
+Reasons to rent skis

 There are plenty of good reasons to rent skis and plenty of reasons not too.

 Rental shops will also be able to advise on the perfect fitting boot and the right ski for you.
+It's a great way to get your foot accurately measured and get to grips with all the new equipment.

-That said in peak season some choices of ski or boot simply won’t be available.
+That said - in peak season some choices of ski or boot simply won't be available.

 Compare the pros and cons of renting here: